prakharsharma-cpu/mathamatics-AI2/README.md

 📌 Acknowledgments
-Built as part of the World Academy Career Programme.
+Built as part of the World Academy Career Program.
 Special thanks to mentors and peers for guidance and feedback.

+📊 Streamlit Applications

+Explore the interactive tools built for data analysis and real-time insights:
+- 🔍 Exploratory Data Analysis (EDA):
+Dive into your dataset with visual summaries and statistical insights.
+Launch EDA App

+- 📈 Real-Time Data Monitoring:
+Track live data streams and observe dynamic changes as they happen.
+Launch Real-Time Data App